 Hot tip: Airbnb is actually a very disorganised organisation: if you’re not having success with one department/call center call a different call centre.
 I have had examples of situations I’ve dealt with in the past where I’ve called the European call centre and had one type of response, and then called the North American call centre and got a completely different response.

 (Interestingly I’ve always found the Airbnb US call center to be more helpful than the UK call center.)

 How to prevent bad reviews on Airbnb

 Of course, there are many things you can do to stop bad reviews in the first place.

 Ways to prevent bad reviews include:

 - Building a good relationship with the guest from the moment they book

 - Check your cleaners’ work.
 (Also see this post on Airbnb Cleaners).
-First impressions count, and no matter how good the cleaner, people are human and forget things.
-Half an hour spent checking round the property and fixing tiny little problems is well worth it.
+First impressions count, and no matter how good the cleaner is, people are human and forget things.
+Half an hour spent checking around the property and fixing tiny little problems is well worth it.